Comparing Power BI Desktop and the Power BI service

 The report editors in Power BI Desktop and in the service are similar.
 They're made up of three sections:

-- The top navigation bars, different in Power BI Desktop and the service
+- The top nav panes, different in Power BI Desktop and the service

 - The report canvas